 At St Helen's we provide a broad and balanced curriculum for all children.
 We have an inclusive approach to provision which means that the majority of pupils have their needs met within their own classroom through appropriately differentiated lessons.
 Where appropriate some personalised learning opportunities may occur through:

-- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. We will also: - Continue to include disability as a theme within our PSHE programme and assemblies programmes.
+- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, preteaching of key vocabulary, reading instructions aloud, etc. We will also: - Continue to include disability as a theme within our PSHE programme and assemblies programmes.

-- Continue to be mindful when ordering books/ resources and make sure that they include positive images of disabled people. - When buying new resources, to be mindful of the accessibility for disabled pupils to these resources. - To provide specialised resources for disabled pupils wherever possible - To embed the use of mobile I.T. devices (ipads, laptops etc.) and purchase appropriate programmes where possible to support the learning of pupils with disabilities. - To review progress and standards in Maths, Reading and Writing of any disabled pupils.
+- Use Philosophy for Children strategies when discussing disability to help other children develop their empathy. - Continue to be mindful when ordering books/ resources and make sure that they include positive images of disabled people. - When buying new resources, to be mindful of the accessibility for disabled pupils to these resources. - To provide specialised resources for disabled pupils wherever possible - To embed the use of mobile I.T. devices (ipads, laptops etc.) and purchase appropriate programmes where possible to support the learning of pupils with disabilities. - To review progress and standards in Maths, Reading and Writing of any disabled pupils.